MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst.de-de/Allfiles/Demo/Instructions/09-create-manage-workspaces.md

----
-demo:
+# Create and manage workspaces

+## Share a dashboard

+1. Open another Microsoft Edge window, in a new InPrivate window.

-  "\_\_ title": Create and manage workspaces in Power BI "\_\_ module": Deploy and manage Power BI service items
+1. Sign in to the Power BI service, and accept the Power BI Pro trial license if not already done.
----

-# Erstellen und Verwalten von Arbeitsbereichen

-## Freigeben eines Dashboards

-1. Öffnen Sie ein weiteres Microsoft Edge-Fenster in einem neuen InPrivate-Fenster.

-1. Melden Sie sich beim Power BI-Dienst an, und akzeptieren Sie die Power BI Pro-Testlizenz, falls noch nicht geschehen.

-## Öffnen des freigegebenen Dashboards

-1. Wechseln Sie zum Power BI- Dienstfenster **Kursleiter**.
+## Open the shared dashboard

+1. Switch to the **instructor** Power BI service window.

-1. Öffnen Sie das Dashboard **Sales Monitoring** (Umsatzüberwachung).
+1. Open the **Sales Monitoring** dashboard.

-1. Wählen Sie im Menü „Freigeben“ aus.

-1. Geben Sie das Dashboard für das Empfängerkonto frei.

-1. Wechseln Sie zum Power BI-Fenster **Empfänger**.

-1. Öffnen Sie **Für mich freigegeben** und anschließend das Dashboard Sales Monitoring (Umsatzüberwachung).

-1. Weisen Sie darauf hin, dass das Dashboard schreibgeschützt ist.

-## Erstellen einer App

-1. Wechseln Sie zum Power BI- Dienstfenster **Kursleiter**.

-1. Wählen Sie im Bereich Navigation den Arbeitsbereichsnamen aus.

-1. Wählen Sie oben rechts **App erstellen** aus.

-1. Geben Sie im Abschnitt Setup eine Beschreibung ein, und wählen Sie optional eine Designfarbe aus.

-1. Im Abschnitt Navigation können Sie den Bericht vor dem Dashboard anordnen.

-1. Gewähren Sie im Abschnitt Berechtigungen Zugriff auf das Empfängerkonto.

-1. Veröffentlichen Sie die App.

-## Abrufen und Öffnen der App

-1. Wechseln Sie zum Power BI-Fenster **Empfänger**.

-1. Öffnen Sie Apps, und rufen Sie die gerade veröffentlichte App ab.

-1. Öffnen Sie die App nach dem Hinzufügen.

-1. Navigieren Sie zwischen den Berichtsseiten und dem Dashboard.

-1. Lassen Sie die App geöffnet.
-Sie wird später in der Demo Sicherheit auf Zeilenebene verwendet.
+1. On the menu, select Share.

+1. Share the dashboard to the recipient account.

+1. Switch to the **recipient** Power BI service window.

+1. Open **Shared with Me** and open the Sales Monitoring dashboard.

+1. Point out that the dashboard is read-only.

+## Create an app

+1. Switch to the **instructor** Power BI service window.

+1. In the Navigation pane, select the workspace name.

+1. At the top-right, select **Create App**.

+1. In the Setup section, enter description text and optionally choose a theme color.

+1. In the Navigation section, optionally sequence the report before the dashboard.

+1. In the Permissions section, grant access to the recipient account.

+1. Publish the app.

+## Get and open the app

+1. Switch to the **recipient** Power BI service window.

+1. Open Apps, and then get the app you just published.

+1. Once added, open the app.

+1. Navigate between the report pages and the dashboard.

+1. Leave the app open.
+It will be used in the row-level security demo later.